-A. Eligibility
+A. Eliqibility

-1. To be eligible for 92nd Academy Awards consideration, a documentary feature must complete both a seven-day theatrical release in Los Angeles County and a seven-day theatrical release in the City of New York during the eligibility period.
+1. To be eligible for 93rd Academy Awards consideration, a documentary feature must complete both a theatrical release for seven consecutive days in Los Angeles County and a theatrical release for seven consecutive days in the City of New York during the eligibility period.

-The film must have won a qualifying award at a competitive film festival, as specified in the Documentary Feature Qualifying Festival List, regardless of any prior public exhibition or distribution by nontheatrical means.
+2. The film must have won a qualifying award at a competitive film festival, as specified in the Documentary Feature Qualifying Festival List, regardless of any prior public exhibition or distribution by nontheatrical means.
 Proof of the award must be submitted with the entry.
 The Documentary Feature Qualifying Festival List is available at www.oscars.org or may be obtained from the Academy.

-- 3. The film must have been submitted in the International Feature Film category as its country's official selection for the 92nd Academy Awards. - 4.
-The eligibility period for documentary features begins on January 1, 2019, and ends on December 31, 2019.
-For films being released between January 1 and August 31, the completed online submission form and all other entry materials, including the digital content delivery and DVDs, must be received by the Academy no later than 30 days after the end of the qualifying theatrical releases in both cities.
-For films being released between September 1 and December 31, the completed online submission form, letters from the theaters confirming that the film will be satisfying the release requirements, and all other entry materials, including the digital content delivery and DVDs, must be received by the Academy by 5 p.m.
-PT on Tuesday, October 1, 2019.
-Those entrants submitting entry materials by October 1 with a planned theatrical release before the end of the calendar year, but which will not have a locked picture by the October 1 deadline, may request by September 24 an extension for the DVD submission and digital content delivery only.
-Extensions will be granted to November 1, and only if the picture is not locked.
-No submissions will be accepted after 5 p.m.
-PT on Tuesday, October 1, 2019. - 5.
-The theatrical releases in both cities or festival award win must take place in the same eligibility period and within two years of the motion picture's completion date.
+- 3. The film must have been submitted in the International Feature Film category as its country's official selection for the 93rd Academy Awards. - 4.
+The eligibility period for documentary features begins on January 1, 2020, and ends on February 28, 2021.
+For films being released between January 1 and August 31, the completed online submission form and all other entry materials, including the digital upload of the film for streaming purposes, must be received by the Academy no later than 30 days after the end of the qualifying theatrical releases in both cities.
+For films being released between September 1 and December 31, the completed online submission form, letters from the theaters confirming that the film will be satisfying the release requirements, and all other entry materials, including the digital upload of the film for streaming purposes, must be received by the Academy by the submission deadline published by the Academy.
+Films with a planned theatrical release before the end of the calendar year, but which will not have a locked picture by the submission deadline, may request a one-month extension for the digital upload only.

+- 5. The theatrical releases in both cities or festival award win must take place in the same eligibility period and within two years of the motion picture's completion date.
 A theatrical release in only one of the qualifying cities disqualifies a picture from Academy Awards contention in the Documentary Feature category in any year.
-Documentaries submitted for consideration for the 92nd Academy Awards in any category will not be eligible for consideration in subsequent Awards years in any category.
-The picture must be submitted in the same Awards year in which it first qualifies.

-6. The picture must be exhibited using 35mm or 70mm film, or in a 24- or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master - Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000); and image and sound files packaged as Digital Cinema Packages (DCPs) in either "Interop" or "SMPTE DCP" formats.
+Documentaries submitted for consideration for the 93rd Academy Awards in any category will not be eligible for consideration in subsequent Awards years in any category.
+The picture must be submitted in the same Awards year in which it first qualifies. - 6.
+The picture must be exhibited using 35mm or 70mm film, or in a 24- or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000); and image and sound files packaged as Digital Cinema Packages (DCPs) in either "Interop" or "SMPTE DCP" formats.
 SMPTE DCP refers to SMPTE ST 429-2 and related specifications.
-(Bluray format does not meet Digital Cinema requirements.)
+(Blu-ray format does not meet Digital Cinema requirements.)

 The audio in a Digital Cinema Package (DCP) is typically 5.1 or 7.1 channels of discrete audio.
 The minimum for a non-mono configuration of the audio shall be three channels as Left, Center, Right (a Left/Right configuration is not acceptable in a theatrical environment).
+In addition to channel-based audio, object-based audio may also be present as an immersive audio bitstream.